Quantum4HEP/QUnfold/README.md

 Idea was born by me and [Simone](https://github.com/SimoneGasperini) during a quantum computing school of Cineca and is inspired by the work done by [Riccardo Di Sipio](https://github.com/rdisipio) et al. which can be found [here](https://github.com/rdisipio/quantum_unfolding).

 :warning: The project is currently work-in-progress and it is still not ready for production.
 Some [improvements](https://github.com/JustWhit3/QUnfold/issues) and [issues](https://github.com/JustWhit3/QUnfold/issues/3) should be investigated and solved before releasing and packaging an official version of the software.
 Any help would be more than welcome!
 See the [contribution](https://github.com/JustWhit3/QUnfold/blob/main/CONTRIBUTING.md) file if interested.

-:warning: The module is not yet available on [PyPi](https://pypi.org/project/pip/), but it will be very soon.

 ## Documentation